w3f/Grants-Program/applications/tuxedo_parachain.md

 The [Farcaster](https://github.com/farcaster-project) provides a Monero Bitcoin atomic swap protocol.
 We intend to extend this protocol to support Tuxedo chains.
-And thanks to Polkadot's XCM, this would allow atomic swaps between other DOT ecosystem asstes and foreign UTXO chains as well.
+And thanks to Polkadot's XCM, this would allow atomic swaps between other DOT ecosystem assets and foreign UTXO chains as well.

 Following completion of this grant, the path to working Atomic Swaps would be roughly